mpg-age-bioinformatics/htseq-tools/README.md

 This python script takes cuffdiff results as inputs and generates excel report tables for each parallel comparison.
 It annotates each gene with the respective GO and KEGG term.
-It also uses DAVID to perform GO enrichment analysis of biological process, cellular components,  and molecular function using significantly changed genes, transcripts, promoter usage, splicing, CDS.
+It also uses DAVID to perform GO enrichment analysis of biological process, cellular components, molecular function and other DAVID annotations using significantly changed genes, transcripts, promoter usage, splicing, CDS.

 Usage: